We're excited to announce that we are launching a new podcast:

 The U.S. Manufacturing Workforce!

-There is a supply and demand issue in the competition for manufacturing talent and labor market troubles are unlikely to go away in 2022.
+There is a supply and demand issue in the competition for manufacturing talent and labor market troubles are unlikely to go away.
 On our podcast, we'll chat with industry leaders about the top workforce challenges impacting manufacturers today and solutions for labor shortages, skills gaps, supply chain disruptions, hiring, retention, labor disputes, and more.

 Our Host, Michele Vincent